 Now, back to Aberystwyth.
 I have a vague memory of a Topshop franchise in the town.
 This was when I was too young to have an opinion about what I wore, let alone buy my own things.
 I seem to remember it shut in the early 90s when I was a pre-teen.
 Imagine.
 We just weren’t ready for it.
 And now?
 I’m not sure I’m ready to say goodbye.

 I don’t know if it can be saved.
 I don’t know if it even should be saved.
 But if the appetite’s there, it should be much less about the big splash campaigns and more about accessible, catwalk-worthy, ethical fashion.

 If it manages it, I’ll see you on Queen Street, 26th December when restrictions allow.

-Esyllt Sears is a writer and stand-up comedian from Aberystwyth.
+This piece on the Topshop era is by Esyllt Sears, a writer and stand-up comedian from Aberystwyth.

 Topshop clothes are now available to purchase online through ASOS.